Skip to main content

 • Max input length: depends on model; measured in characters or tokens.
 For short, interactive prompts, prefer under ~1-2k characters.

-• Typical latency: scales with input length and selected format; compressed formats like mp3 are often faster than wav.
+• Typical latency: scales with input length and output format; compressed formats like mp3 are often faster than wav.

 Voices